ALHEBS, Jaleshwar: Overview

-The School is a full-fledged English Medium School, ultimately upgraded to 10+2 Commerce, Arts and Education.
+The School is an English Medium School, ultimately upgraded to 10+2 Commerce, Arts and Education.
 This school was founded by Mr. Ram Ekwal Singh in 1995.
-Alhebs school has 3 branches, namely the lower-secondary, Secondary and Higher-secondary branches, and they are under different supervisions.
+ALHEBS school has 3 branches, namely the lower-secondary, Secondary and Higher-secondary branches, and they are under different supervisions.
 Most of its affairs are controlled by the founder principal.
-The school is renowned locally because of its regular good results at the annual SLC examinations, thus has managed to maintain a distinctive place amongst the locals.
+The school is renowned locally because of its regular good results at the annual SLC examinations, thus has managed to maintain a distinctive place among the locals.
 The School also provides Boarding facilities for its students and also runs local transportation services for the students from the outer parts of the Jaleshwar city.

 Academics

 ALHEBS school operates two courses of study :